 module load spark/2.3.0

 In order to run Spark in batch, reference the example batch script below.
 This script requests 6 node on the Owens cluster for 1 hour of walltime.
-The script will submit the pyspark script called test.py using pbs-spark-submit command into the PBS queue.
+The script will submit the pyspark script called test.py using pbs-spark-submit command.

-pbs-spark-submit script is used for submitting Spark jobs into PBS queue.
+pbs-spark-submit script is used for submitting Spark jobs.
 For more options, please run,

 Running Spark interactively in batch